 Massive Key Bridge span demolished from top of Dali container ship

-BALTIMORE - A massive span of the Key Bridge collapse that was laying on top of the container ship Dali was demolished Monday evening.
+BALTIMORE - A massive span of the Key Bridge collapse which was sitting on top of the stranded container ship Dali was demolished Monday evening.

 Unified Command crews used a controlled explosive to clear the span of the bridge in a big step toward refloating the ship and opening the main shipping channel to the Port of Baltimore.